Powers and roots of partial isometric covariant representations: Introduction

-Muhly and Solel derived the Wold decomposition for isometric covariant representations in \cite{MS99}, which is an analogue of Popescu's Wold decomposition \cite{POP89} for row isometry.
+Muhly and Solel derived an analogue of, Popescu's Wold decomposition \cite{POP89} for a row isometry known as the Wold decomposition, for isometric covariant representations in \cite{MS99} which is based on Fock module approach.
 In \cite{Ami11}, Viselter studied powers of partial isometric covariant representations and introduced relatively isometric covariant representations to explore conditions for a covariant representation of a subproduct system to extend to a $C^*$-representation of the Toeplitz algebra.
 Our aim in this article is to study conditions so that powers and roots of partial isometric covariant representations are also partial isometric covariant representations.

-The plan of the article is as follows: In Section 1, we recall the basic setup and definitions.
+The section-wise plan is as follows: In Section 1, we recall the basic setup and definitions.
 In Section 2, we study hypothesis under which the multiplication of partial isometric representations of $C^*$-correspondences becomes partial isometric representations.
 In Section 3, we analyze under which assumptions the powers and roots of partial isometric representations become partial isometric representations.